 With an entrance just off Main Street (Route 25A) in Cold Spring Harbor, NY, the Cold Spring Harbor State Park is the backdrop for spring and fall migrations of a number of songbirds.
 In addition, the 40 acres of trails that wind up and down gentle hills also provide a home for great horned owls and red-tailed hawks.
 Walk the trails for a short or long tour and you'll be treated to some spectacular views of Cold Spring Harbor.

-The gardens are open from noon to 5 every day, and this lovely area is located at 251 Floral Parkway.
+The gardens are open daily and this lovely area is located at 251 Floral Parkway in Floral Park, NY.